salcedoisabella/programmable-neurorepair/results/repair_signature_genes.md

 # Repair Signature Genes

+## Purpose
-The current mature repair-state program used by Programmable Neurorepair includes genes associated with oligodendrocyte maturation and remyelination-supporting states.
+This file defines the current mature repair-state program used by Programmable Neurorepair as an operational signature for oligodendrocyte-lineage state modeling.

-## Current repair-state genes
+## Current signature
 - Mal
 - Cldn11
 - Plp1